What is Single Sign-On (SSO)

 Single Sign-On (SSO) enables a user to sign in with one set of credentials and thereby allow access to multiple cloud applications and services at once.
 Thus a user, employee, customer, or partner gets a better experience, and they get more straightforward access to all the apps and services they need.
 SSO helps in increasing cloud security in organizations regarding confidential data and unauthorized access.

-Need for Single Sign on
+Need for Single Sign-on

 Benefits of Using Single Sign-on

-Improved User Experience
+1. Improved User Experience

 A large number of password resets multiplied with the number of users would always increase IT costs of organizations.
-Fewer passwords would mean lesser resets and definitely lesser time, which in turn would save the costs for user administration.
+Fewer passwords would mean lesser resets and lesser time, which in turn would save the costs for user administration.

-Working of a Single Sign-on Solution
+Working of a Single Sign-On (SSO)

 - A centralized authentication server to confirm a user’s identity is implemented by the Identity-Provider organization.
-The server validates user identity and issues access tokens
+The server validates user identity, and issues access tokens

 - The identity-provider then provides an access token, which is accepted by the service provider, who grants access without showing the sign-on screen to the user.

-Single Sign On and the Standards
+Single Sign-On and the Standards